New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Domestic Flights

-The below itinerary begins in Auckland and ends in Queenstown.
+The itinerary below begins in Auckland and ends in Queenstown.
 Both cities have international airports and are well-connected with domestic flights.
 If you’re leaving from Auckland, you will need to consider booking a domestic flight from Queenstown to Auckland.

 If you’re new to long road trips with the kids, be sure to check out the 10 Ways to Relax on a Road Trip to help make the trip run smoothly.